lackofbindings/ORLModules/README.md

 If you do not have access to the VCC, there are also unitypackage versions available in the [Releases](https://github.com/lackofbindings/ORLModules/releases/latest).

 ## Usage

-#### As a shader

-Ready-to-use variants of ORL Standard can be found when making a new material:
-- `orels1/Standard Stencil`
-- `orels1/Standard Audiolink Pathing`
-- `orels1/Standard 2nd Emission`
-- ...etc.

-See the [Shaders Directory](Packages/com.lackofbindings.orlmodules/Runtime/Shaders/) for all pre-made shaders.

-#### As a module
+The easiest way to use a module is to create a new Configurable Shader and include any combination of modules that you want:

+1. Create > Shader > orels1 > **Configurable Shader**.
+2. Change the **Base Shader** to `ORL Standard` *(or whatever you want, many modules may rely on PBR lighting model and/or ORL Standard though)*.
+3. In the **Modules** list, check the Custom Module checkbox and select any module you want.
+You can include as many as you need for whatever features you want.
+4. Give your shader a unique name in the **Shader Name** box.
+5. Hit apply and you can start using your new custom shader.

-The modules can also be included in any `.orlshader` or `.orlsource` by listing the module in your Includes block:
+If you prefer working with code, the modules can also be included in any `.orlshader` or `.orlsource` by listing the module in your Includes block:
 ```
 %Includes()
 {